HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.extension-guides.webview.md

 Consider using a helper library to construct your HTML strings, or at least ensure that all content from the user's workspace is properly sanitized.

 Never rely on sanitization alone for security.
-Make sure to follow the other security best practices, such as having a [[vs.1.7.#content-security-policy]] to minimize the impact of any potential content injections.
+Make sure to follow the other security best practices, such as having a [content-security-policy](#content-security-policy) to minimize the impact of any potential content injections.

 ## Persistence

-In the standard webview [[vs.1.7.#lifecycle]], webviews are created by `createWebviewPanel` and destroyed when the user closes them or when `.dispose()` is called.
+In the standard webview [lifecycle](#lifecycle), webviews are created by `createWebviewPanel` and destroyed when the user closes them or when `.dispose()` is called.
 The contents of webviews however are created when the webview becomes visible and destroyed when the webview is moved into the background.
 Any state inside the webview will be lost when the webview is moved to a background tab.

 The best way to solve this is to make your webview stateless.
-Use [[vs.1.7.#passing-messages-from-a-webview-to-an-extension]] to save off the webview's state and then restore the state when the webview becomes visible again.
+Use [passing-messages-from-a-webview-to-an-extension](#passing-messages-from-a-webview-to-an-extension) to save off the webview's state and then restore the state when the webview becomes visible again.

 ### getState and setState